 Since 1999, the private industrial sector has grown, with the emergence of new units for the transformation of granite (ornamental rocks), a factory for zinc artefacts, mattresses and wood processing.
 The agricultural situation in Huíla province is characterized by an emerging private sector that tends to restore the production levels of agricultural units, and a traditional sector, which mainly produces subsistence products.

 - Population - 2,819,253

 - 13 Municipalities

-Huíla borders to the west with the provinces of Namibe and Benguela, to the north with Benguela and Huambo, to the east with Bié and Kuando Kubango; the southernmost part of the province is bordered by the province of Cunene; and is divided into 13 municipalities:
+The province of Huíla borders on the west with the provinces of Namibe and Benguela, on the north with Benguela and Huambo, on the east with Bié and Kuando Kubango; the southernmost part of the province is bordered by the province of Cunene; and is divided into 13 municipalities:

 - Jamba (Mineira)

 The province of Huíla is connected to the rest of the country through a road network, it also has a railway line that connects the province to Namibe and Kuando Kubango and air connections that connect it to Luanda, Benguela and Namibia.
 Therefore, you can reach Lubango via the neighboring provinces mentioned, by plane or by bus.

 Air connections with the rest of the country are made through Mucanca Airport, located next to the exit to the south of the city of Lubango.
 There are also unpaved runways at Jamba, Caconda, Caluquembe and a paved runway at Matala, which allows the operation of medium and large aircraft.
 If you choose to arrive by plane, the TAAG and the Fly Angola there are daily flights that can take you to Huíla.